Skip to main content

 6. Optimizely Media Assets

-• Versioned Media URLs: Optimizely appends version query string to updated media assets.
+• Versioned media URLs: Optimizely appends a version query string to updated media asset URLs automatically, providing built-in cache busting for editor-managed content.

 Best Practices

-• Aggressive Caching: Use long max-age (30+ days) for static files.
+• Aggressive caching: Use a long max-age (30 or more days) for static files in production.

-• Implement Cache Busting: Use asp-append-version or manual versioning.
+• Implement cache busting: Use asp-append-version or manual versioning on all static file references.

 Conclusion